-The goal of the PCR demonstration project is to contribute to the application of community environmental policy and legislation by demonstrating a first full scale application, both the technical and economic feasibility of operating the innovative Elemetal Copper Recovery (ECR) process.
-The LIFE programme is specifically aimed at funding these actions.
-The PCR project focusses on maximizing recycling and reuse of copper which would otherwise not be recovered from WtE bottom-ashes and would in most cases be landfilled or used for constructing purposes, and would not be recycled.
+The goal of the PCR demonstration project is to contribute to the application of community environmental policy and legislation by demonstrating a first full scale application.
+Both the technical and economic feasibility of operating the innovative Elemetal Copper Recovery (ECR) process will be assessed by performing a prototype first, followed by scaling up do demonstration scale.
+The LIFE program is specifically aimed at funding these actions.
+The PCR project focusses on maximizing recycling and reuse of copper and zinc which would otherwise not be recovered from Waste-to-Energy bottom-ashes and would in most cases be landfilled or used for constructing purposes.
 In that respect, the PCR project connects to at least two goals set out in the Roadmap for a Resource-Efficient Europe and the 7th EAP.
-Besides the project matches perfectly with the LIFE “waste” legislation priority project.
+Besides this, the project also matches perfectly with the LIFE “waste” legislation priority project.

 - Demonstrating copper quality of the large scale ECR process